candy-lang/candy/README.md

 We implemented a first version of the Candy compiler in Dart.
 Currently, we're working on making Candy selfhosting, so we're working on creating the Candy compiler in Candy.

 Some features are not implemented yet and will be added later (most notably indentation-based expressions and trailing lambdas).
-The first version also still contains a lot of magic like `if`, `while` and the type system is very weak.
+The first version also still contains a lot of magic like `if` and `while` and the type system is very weak.

 ## How to use Candy